Data protection

 IV.
 Data processing via social media

-We are represented on several social media platforms with a fan page.
-Through this, we would like to offer further opportunities for information about our company and for employee acquisition.
+We have a fan page on several social media platforms.
+In this way, we would like to offer further opportunities to provide information about our company and to attract employees.

-We have presences on the following social media platforms:
+We have a presence on the following social media platforms:

 • Instagram